Varnsdorf: Economy

 Varnsdorf is an industrial centre of the region.
 The town became well known for the textile industry.
 Its tradition here dates back to 1777, when the Velveta company was founded and became a significant manufacturer of cotton fabrics, especially for clothing purposes.
-Other big textile company with headquarters in Varnsdorf is Frottana, producer of towels.
+Other big textile company with headquarters in Varnsdorf is Frottana – Bohemia, producer of towels.

 The engineering industry is represented by Továrny obráběcích strojů – TOS company (machine tools manufacturer) and KWL s.r.o., producer of cable harnesses.

 Varnsdorf is also home to the Kocour Brewery, who make a range of ales, including American style IPA and a stout.

 Transport

-Varnsdorf has road border crossings to the Saxon towns of Seifhennersdorf and Großschönau, and a railway border crossing to Großschönau.
+Varnsdorf has road border crossings with the German towns of Seifhennersdorf and Großschönau, and a railway border crossing to Großschönau.

 Varnsdorf is located on the regional railway line Liberec–Seifhennersdorf and on the local railway line Varnsdorf–Rybniště.
 The town is served by three train stations: Varnsdorf, Varnsdorf staré nádraží and Varnsdorf-pivovar Kocour.